Louvki/mevn-app/README.md

-# Mevn-app
+# MEVN-app
-Basic application made using MEVN (MongoDB/Express/Vue/Node.js) stack.
+Application made using MEVN (MongoDB Cloud/Express/Vue/Node.js) stack.
 Containarized using Docker.

 The application allows to register and login using email / password.
 Users are authenticated using JWT tokens.
 Logged in users can create/update/delete companies and invite other users by using their email.

 # Live demo